westerndigitalcorporation/zonedstorage.io/docs/introduction/smr.md

 extensions of the drive's basic command set (which is similar to the set of commands defined for CMR drives).

-### Zone Resources Limits
+### Zone Resource Limits

-The ZAC and ZBC standards define only one [zone resources limit](/docs/introduction/zoned-storage#zone-resources-limits).
+The ZAC and ZBC standards define only one [zone resource limit](/docs/introduction/zoned-storage#zone-resource-limits).
 A drive can have a limit on the number of zones that can be in the implicit open or explicit open state (open zones).